Ley789/SimpleRayTracer/Thesis/thesis.md

 where $a = y_d^2 + x_d^2$, $b = 2 * (x_o * x_d + y_o * y_d)$ and
 $c = x_o^2 + y_o^2 - r^2$.

-To get the nearest intersection of a cylinder preform following steps:
+To get the nearest intersection of a cylinder perform following steps:

 * Solve the quadratic equation.
 * Intersect with the planes $p'$, which includes